ohpauleez/cmma/README.md

 #### What about CMMA's deps management?

+As stated above, you can use any tool you'd like to manage dependencies.
+CMMA also can manage your dependencies for you.

 CMMA sits on top of Pomegranate to do Maven deps, but also opens deps up to tagged literals, and ships with a way to define dependencies via Git.
 Git deps are essentially Leiningens Checkouts, but with a way to lock down branch/commit/tag and communicate those to others (ie: Checkouts are local only and can't be communicated to other team members).

+Dependencies are placed in `project.edn`.
+If a `project.edn` file isn't located, and you haven't told CMMA to use another tool to resolve the classpath, the classpath defaults to the Clojure 1.6 jar (resolved in your `~/.m2`), and the current working directory (`.`).

 #### Working with the `project.edn` file